leoshimo/vrs/docs/concepts.md

 (echo "hello") # => "hello"
 ```

-`spawn_srv!` starts a child service and returns when it is ready.
-Use `srv!`
+`spawn_srv!` returns the child's PID after registration and subscriptions are
-instead when the current process should become the service; it keeps waiting
+ready, or raises an error if the child exits first.
+Use `srv!` when the current
-for requests.
-Define exported functions before starting the service.
+process should become the service.
+Define exported functions before startup.

 ## Building a Call in the Editor